Dan-Neri/To-Do-Project/ReadMe.md

       - ex.
 PostgreSQL 16
     5. Enter your admin password
     6. Right click on Databases > Create > Database...
-    7. Name the Database To-DoDB
+    7. Choose a name for the database
     8. Select the account that you want to use as the owner
       - ex. postgres
     9. Click Save

 #### Install Front-End Dependecies:
     1. Open the terminal on your pc, navigate to the location of this repository and enter the following commands: